 In mid-August, using mostly single-engine Messerschmitt BF-109 combat planes, the Luftwaffe began attacking Britain’s airfields, air fighter production sites and targeting RAF Supermarine Spitfires and Hawker Hurricanes in the air.

 Despite being outnumbered, the RAF retaliated by bombing Berlin.
 Enraged, Hitler and Göring changed tactics and ordered a bombing campaign known as “the Blitz” against London, Liverpool, Coventry and other major cities, hoping to decimate the morale of the British people.
-To ensure massive casualties, they carried out many bombings at night.
+To ensure massive casualties, German bombing was carried out at night.

 Who Won the Battle of Britain?

 By the end of October 1940, Hitler called off his planned invasion of Britain and the Battle of Britain ended.
 Both sides suffered enormous loss of life and aircraft.
 Still, Britain weakened the Luftwaffe and prevented Germany from achieving air superiority.
 It was the first major defeat of the war for Hitler.

 Although Britain stood alone against Germany after the fall of France, nearly a quarter of the RAF pilots who participated in the Battle of Britain were from other countries including Poland, New Zealand, Australia, Canada, Czechoslovakia, Belgium, France, the United States and South Africa.